What’s Novel about COVID-19?

 Andrographis Plus by Metagenics

-Over the years, we’ve trialed other brands of andrographis without the same success, so this is the only andrographis we typically stock (lately we are trialing a powder form that was recommended by an acupuncturist who has seen good results).
-Though you can take this as a preventive, I find that it truly shines at the first sign of infection.
-Most of the time, if I’m able to start taking this immediately at the first sign of infection, after 3-5 hourly doses, symptoms are completely resolved.
+Over the years, we’ve trialed other brands of andrographis without the same success, so this is the only andrographis we typically stock (lately, because of shortages from our suppliers, we’re trialing a powder form that was recommended by an acupuncturist who has seen good results).
+Though you can take this as a preventive, I find that it truly shines at the first sign of infection, and since it has been difficult to keep in stock, we recommend reserving it for fighting infection, not prevention.
+Most of the time, patients report that if they’re able to start taking this immediately at the first sign of infection, after 3-5 hourly doses, symptoms are completely resolved.

 Silver is an earth element that has broad-spectrum effects when targeting infections.
 Most brands taste like water, so it’s an easy thing to add, especially with kids.
 We’re now using 2 brands of silver with good success: Smart Silver from DesBio and Silvercillen from Designs for Health.
-We recommend 1 tsp twice daily as prevention, increasing to 1 tbsp twice daily (or more – neither will cause blue skin – this is a condition associated with colloidal forms of silver taken excessively over prolonged periods of time).
+We recommend 1 tsp twice daily as prevention (though we typically don’t use silver as a long-term remedy), increasing to 1 tbsp twice daily with signs of infection (or more – neither of these brands will cause blue skin – this is a condition associated with colloidal forms of silver taken excessively over prolonged periods of time).
 We’ve recently heard from one of our providers that her husband, who had developed a severe upper respiratory illness (no testing done), responded well to nebulized silver.
-Obviously not everyone has access to a nebulizer, but this is interesting to note.
+It does make sense to deliver treatment directly to the area most affected, so we are now stocking home-use nebulizers for those in need.

-Many researchers now believe that one of the reasons younger people are not as affected by this virus is their melatonin status.
+Many researchers now believe one of the reasons younger people are not as affected by this virus is their melatonin status.
 Melatonin is a hormone that declines with age, which could explain some of why the risk of death with COVID-19 increases with age.
-Melatonin has been used for years as a natural therapy for cancer (usually 10-20mg is used if tolerated) because of its anti-inflammatory and anti-oxidative properties, not to mention that it can help with sleep, the loss of which impacts the immune system.
-We recommend using a dose that doesn’t cause drowsiness the following morning, and offer melatonin in a variety of doses to allow for this individualization.
+Melatonin has been used for years as a natural therapy for cancer (usually 10-30mg is used if tolerated) because of its anti-inflammatory and anti-oxidative properties, not to mention that it can help with sleep, the loss of which impacts the immune system.
+We recommend using a dose that helps improve sleep, but doesn’t cause drowsiness the following morning, and we offer a variety of doses to allow for this individualization.

 Wrapping it up

 With so many options, many patients have asked me what I do for myself as prevention and how would I address symptoms if they were to appear.
 Andrographis Plus is the herbal formula that helps me the most and the quickest when I’m fighting infection.
-At the first sign (typically a sore throat for me), I begin taking 1 andrographis hourly, and if available, I pair it with 1 tab of Essential Defense from Metagenics (recently on a long backorder but starting to trickle in) and Herbal Throat Spray from Medi-Herb (as often as I think about it when sore throat is present–it’s antiseptic and has a lovely numbing effect from the clove oil it contains) since most viruses start in the throat.
-I find vitamin C drinks soothing (I now prefer LiquiMins Power Pak over EmergenC because it’s buffered with minerals).
-And of course, I am currently taking melatonin 5-10mg, zinc, silver and a probiotic.
+At the first sign (typically a sore throat for me), I begin taking 1 andrographis hourly, and if available, I pair it with 1 tab of Essential Defense from Metagenics (recently on a long backorder but starting to trickle in) and Herbal Throat Spray from Medi-Herb (as often as I think about it when sore throat is present–it’s antiseptic and has a lovely numbing effect from the clove oil it contains) since most viruses start in the throat (silver throat spray and other natural antiseptic throat sprays are available).
+I find vitamin C drinks soothing (I now prefer LiquiMins Power Pak over EmergenC because it’s buffered with minerals, tastes great and only contains 1g of sugar).
+For prevention, I’m currently taking melatonin 5-10mg, zinc, vitamin C and a probiotic.

 I hope you find this article helpful.
 Please feel free to reach out in the comments below with questions or comments.
 And above all, stay home and stay well!